Mark Thiessen/NGS

-Paul’s previous mysteries include Dance of the Millions, a tale of voodoo-inspired killings set in post–WWI Cuba, when soaring sugar prices created overnight millionaires and Americans flocked to the island to escape Prohibition.
-In Killin’ Floor Blues, a serial killer stalks Robert Johnson, Ma Rainey, and other blues icons during the Great Depression.
+Three previous historical novels include Summer of Love, a mystery set in California and Vietnam in 1967, a tumultuous era of sex, drugs, and rock ’n’ roll, played out against the backdrop of a divisive war; Dance of the Millions, a tale of voodoo-inspired killings in post–WWI Cuba, when soaring sugar prices created overnight millionaires and Americans flocked to the island to escape Prohibition; and Killin’ Floor Blues, a story that takes place in the bleak years of the Great Depression, when a serial killer stalks Robert Johnson, Ma Rainey, and other pioneer blues icons.
 Paul’s other novels are Lost in Saigon, a story that grew out of his service in Vietnam, and Far Haven, a time-travel thriller set in a dystopian future America and plague-ridden 14th-century England.
-Paul is also the author of a collection of poetry, Strange World.

 Contact: paul@paulmartinbooks.com